 - You'll see W.C signs for toilets.
 Carry coins for these toilets.
 And, we used toilets at hotels and shopping centres.

 - Hydrate with water.

 Exploring Teotihuacán Day Trip from Mexico City This post contains affiliate links.
 I may earn compensation when you make purchases, at no extra cost to you.
 You can take a day trip from Mexico City to visit Teotihuacán to see the pyramids.See the Pyramids...

 Day of the Dead Mexico City in the Historic Center where Spectre Opening Scene FilmedThis post contains affiliate links.
 I may earn compensation when you make purchases, at no extra cost to you.
-Walk around and see the Day of the Dead decorations in the Mexico City...
+For this post, I traveled at my own expense.
+I walked around and saw the...

 Now, what does Romeo + Juliet have to do with Chapultepec Castle Mexico City?
 Stay with me now, some scenes from the film Romeo + Juliet were filmed there.This post contains affiliate links.
 I may earn compensation when you make purchases, at no extra cost to you....

 San Andres Mixquic in Mexico City This post contains affiliate links.
 I may earn compensation when you make purchases, at no extra cost to you.
 Experience Day of the Dead at Night in Mixquic Day of the Dead at Night After we visited San Pedtro Atocpan and...

 San Antonio Tecomitl Experience the Day of the Dead at the Cemetery in San Antonio Tecomitl Panteon San Antonio Tecomitl, Milpa Alta, MexicoDay of the Dead After we visited San Pedtro Atocpan on the tour with Pata de Perro DF on 2nd November.
 We toured the...